varnish/api-gateway-benchmarks/README.md

 Status: Work in progress.

-This project aims to provide a complete set of tools needed to do performance comparisons in the API manager/gateway space.
+This project aims to provide a complete set of tools needed to do simple performance comparisons in the API manager/gateway space.

-It was inspired by the great [Framework Benchmarks project](https://github.com/TechEmpower/FrameworkBenchmarks) by [TechEmpower](https://www.techempower.com/benchmarks/).
+It is inspired by the great [Framework Benchmarks project](https://github.com/TechEmpower/FrameworkBenchmarks) by [TechEmpower](https://www.techempower.com/benchmarks/).

 ## About

+The goal of this project is to make it easy to reproduce performance comparisons of different HTTP based API gateway/manager products.
+The configuration and tests are open source, and contributions are encouraged.

+To simplify the tests, three roles are defined: *consumer*, *gateway* and *webserver*.
+Each of the roles have a simple specification, which makes it easy to swap software components for the different roles.

+To run a performance test, each role must be filled by exactly one software component.

+For performance comparisons, multiple performance tests are executed where one role switches software component (typically the gateway) between each run.

 ## Tests

+The tests cover a limited set of features which are considered as basic functionality in most API gateways.
+Each test focuses on a set of very specific features for easy comparison.

 **Test 00: Reference**

 Requests sent directly from the consumer to the webserver.
+The gateway is not part of the request handling, and does therefore not affect the results.

 | Property    |                            Value |
 |-------------|----------------------------------|